 The Batman has had a very dark and grueling legacy, one fraught with peril and the cruelest challenges.
 The Bat was born the very moment gun fire thundered in the back alleyways of Gotham City, leaving a scared child kneeling numbly in the warm crimson mirror spreading from Thomas and Martha Wayne – his parents.
 Turning that tragedy – his tragedy – into a vow to protect the innocent, he wrapped himself in darkness and became the face of terror to those who would use fear against the fearful.

-The pale man who laughs has always been by his side, pursing him like a laughing curse, relentlessly wanting to push him over the edge.
+The pale man who laughs has always been by his side, pursing him like a laughing plague, relentlessly wanting to push him over the edge.
 The Bat has so far proven resilient to all of Joker’s evil schemes.
 Even Scarecrow has tried to use Batman’s own fears against him to shatter the stability lingering in the hero’s mind.
 And yet, not even when confronted with his own fears has the Bat buckled.

 Let’s appreciate the weightiness of that.
 Batman has gone up against some insane challenges.
 The Killing Joke, A Death in the Family, Death of the Family, Endgame, Court of Owls, Emperor Joker, Red Hood, Knightfall, The Long Halloween – these are some classic examples of what he’s had to face.
 He’s watched friends and loved ones maimed or killed because of their association with him.
 He’s outwitted countless snares, he’s even fought Superman and won.
 He brazenly walked into the heart of Apokolips to kick Darkseid’s ass!
 And Apokolips might as well be Hell, but he went in with a smirk, because of course he did.
 He’s the goddam Batman!

 He’s stared death and destruction in the face multiple times, even witnessed his own death on occasion, and seems overall indomitable to fear.
 So what can actually scare the Dark Knight?